Estimating True Beliefs in Opinion Dynamics with Social Pressure: Introduction

 \section{Introduction}

-Opinion dynamics is the study of how people's opinions evolve over time as they interact with others on social networks.
-This can provide insights and predictions into how public opinion develops on a variety of political, social, commercial and cultural topics, as well as guide marketing and political campaign strategies.
+\ifarxiv Opinion \else \IEEEPARstart{O}{pinion} \fi dynamics studies how people's opinions evolve over time as they interact with others on social networks.
+This can provide insights and predictions about how public opinion develops on a variety of political, social, commercial and cultural topics, as well as guide marketing and political campaign strategies.
 For instance, Ancona et al. \cite{Ancona2022} used opinion dynamics models to study the spread of vaccine hesitancy and to develop marketing strategies to help combat it.
 Many common opinion dynamics models assume that people are truthful in the opinions they share.
 However, in reality this is not always the case, as people often alter their expressed views to better fit in with their social environment, which in turn feeds back into the social environment.
 This social pressure feedback loop can cause publicly-expressed opinions to become arbitrarily uniform over time \cite{centola_2005}, which poses difficulties in estimating and studying the underlying true public opinion.